 Get rid of the linen closets built out of sheetrock walls with a full height door.
 That’s such a cheap way to build a linen cabinet, and it makes the walls encroach in your space!
 If you build that cabinet out of wood, in a typical cabinet fashion, you gain 8-10” of overall width (the thickness of the two sheetrock walls on each side).
 A cabinet can then be built to look like a piece of furniture in the room, which will add character and get rid of those extra walls!

-The bathroom above and to the right uses many of the tips I've mentioned in this post.
+The bathroom above uses many of the tips I've mentioned in this post.

 The tile matches the wall to create a visually seamless appearance.
 And it goes all the way up to the ceiling in the shower and doesn’t stop short.